16 Christmas-Themed Girlfriend Getaways To Put On Your Wish List

-There's never a bad time for a vacation with your closest pals.
-We've got you covered with options ranging from girlfriend getaways perfect for fall to Southern trips we know the whole crew will love.
+There's never a bad time for a vacation with your closest gal pals, and we've got you covered with options ranging from girlfriend getaways perfect for fall to fun mother-daughter trips that will be worth your memory book.
 But what better excuse to plan a vacation than to toast the merriest time of year?

 Wheeling, West Virginia

 If you and the ladies are on an annual pilgrimage to find the best holiday lights Oglebay Resort proves an unexpected Christmastime jackpot.
-Running from November 10th, 2017 to January 1st, 2018, their light display fills 300 acres, illuminating the clear, Mountain State sky with a smattering of vibrant color.
+Running from November to January, their light display fills 300 acres, illuminating the clear, Mountain State sky with a smattering of vibrant color.
 By day, enjoy skiing and snowboarding (you'll find us lazing by the firepit) or wandering the property's 1846 Mansion Museum or Glass Museum.
 After the sun sets, enjoy one of the on-site restaurants, or venture to Figaretti's, a family-owned Italian eatery that's been a staple in the community since 1948.